Rick-Rish/CheekNJHS/README.md

 # CheekNJHS
-The secondary official website for Cheek NJHS!
+The secondary official website for Cheek Middle School NJHS!
 Everything from posts to volunteering opportunities is among this website.